History and Development

 2006-2009: Dr. Leary Myers, Chief Executive Officer

-Sustainable management of Jamaica's natural environment whilst ensuring urban and rural development.
+Sustainable management of Jamaica’s natural and built environment while ensuring effective urban and rural development.

 Healthy, safe, resilient, and sustainable natural and built environment for current and future generations.

-Customer Focus: We are proactive in our effort to determine and meet customer expectations so as to achieve customer satisfaction.
+Customer Focus: We are proactive in our effort to determine and meet customer Customer Focus requirements so as to achieve customer satisfaction.

 Impact: We seek to be evidence based and results driven in our decision making and to make a positive and visible difference in fulfilling our mandate.

-Teamwork: We foster and encourage collaboration, cooperation, communication, respect and trust to achieve more together.
+Teamwork: We foster and encourage collaboration, cooperation, communication, Teamwork respect and trust to achieve more together.

 Our core functions are: